Playing Around: Sports in Buenos Aires

 Golf

 In Capital Federal your golf options are limited.
 However, very nice courses can be found just outside the city, in the province of Buenos Aires.
+Some of which are located on estancias that you can visit for a country day, or for a few days if you’re looking for a break from the big city.
 Most of the clubs are private, but they are often open one day a week to the public.
 Most courses don’t have electric carts, but caddies are available and sometimes required.
 If you have the opportunity to travel, we suggest checking out the courses in Córdoba or Patagonia.

 Where to play: